Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 So.
 That was the nature of their allies.
 For a moment, Wrythwynw entertained the troubled thought that maybe Henenwgwyr had been right about the Gao after all.
 There was simply no *way* the Hunters would stand in the face of *this* for long, and once they were gone… what then?

 She shrugged the thought off.
 The Gao were notoriously loyal.
 Win their friendship, and it was yours for life.
-However terrible the carnage they could wreak---and revel in---might be, these Gao were no threat to Wrythwynw and her people.
+However terrible the carnage they could wreak - and revel in - might be, these Gao were no threat to Wrythwynw and her people.

 But still…